visual-layer/fastdup/README.md

          </a>
       </td>
       <td rowspan="4">
-         <b> 🤖 Object Detection in Videos:</b> Learn how to use fastdup with a pre-trained <a href="https://github.com/ultralytics/yolov5">YOLOv5</a> model to detect and analyze objects for potential issues such as duplicates, near-duplicates, outliers, bright/dark/blurry objects.
+         <b> 🤖 Object Detection in Videos:</b> Use fastdup with a pre-trained <a href="https://github.com/ultralytics/yolov5">YOLOv5</a> model to detect and analyze objects for potential issues such as duplicates, near-duplicates, outliers, bright/dark/blurry objects.
       </td>
       <td align="center" width="80">
          <a href="https://nbviewer.org/github/visual-layer/fastdup/blob/main/examples/video-yolov5-detection.ipynb">